Paisseon/Reverie/README.md

 # Reverie
-iOS hibernation.
-Basically Sentinel but better :)

-Thank God exam week is over.
+iOS hibernation for 13-14.

+**Reverie is in beta, it is not on my repo yet.**

-known issues:
+Known issues:

-- wake from button press takes a few seconds longer than it should. its because of the cpu underclock
-- wake and sleep percent in prefs doesnt do anything because i'm a super-paper with a head full of confetti
+- Wake and sleep percent sliders in prefs don't do anything because i'm super paper with a head full of confetti